nshiab/simple-data-analysis/README.md

 This repository is maintained by [Nael Shiab](http://naelshiab.com/), senior data producer at [CBC/Radio-Canada](https://cbc.radio-canada.ca/).

+If you use the library, show off your work and tag me on [Twitter](https://twitter.com/NaelShiab) or [LinkedIn](https://www.linkedin.com/in/naelshiab/)! :)

 These project's goals are:

 - To ease the way for non-coders (especially journalists) into the beautiful world of data analysis and data visualization in JavaScript.